verval91/saas-revenue-customer-success-analytics/README.md

 * `/tableau`: The `.twbx` workbook file for technical review.

 ---
-*Created by [A TE NEVED] - Connecting data insights to business outcomes.*
+*Created by Valentin Ver - Connecting data insights to business outcomes.*